Find a Document

 Innovative Conservation Program

-We’re always looking for great ideas and ways to do things better.
+Metropolitan is always looking for great ideas and ways to do things better.
 This research-focused grant program, in collaboration with the Southern California Gas Company, allows us to form partnerships with public and private organizations to evaluate the potential and reliability of innovative water-saving devices, technologies and strategies.

-Sprinkled throughout Metropolitan’s huge six-county service area are pockets of learning – conservation demonstration gardens, native garden tour stops, school programs and community workshops all designed to teach about the importance of water.
+Sprinkled throughout Metropolitan’s six-county service area are pockets of learning – conservation demonstration gardens, native garden tour stops, school programs and community workshops all designed to teach about the importance of water.

 Their common thread is funding received through Metropolitan’s Community Partnering Program, which provides up to $2,000 in sponsorships to community-based organizations including nonprofits, professional associations, educational institutions and public agencies.
 Eligible projects include water-related educational outreach programs like community forums, workshops and water festivals, water-themed curriculum and supplies for grades K-12, after-school programs, exhibits, promotional materials and native plant and California Friendly® garden signage.